Donate to our capital campaign today! Help us make this space into something special for Seeley Lake!

 How can you help?

 In combination with a substantial donation from the previous owners of almost half of the value of the building, SLCF purchased the property in December 2018.
-Fundraising began at the 2018 SLCF banquet in August, where over 80% of the down payment was raised in one night by generous donors!
-Our goal is to raise an additional $200,000 for our new home, and to create community meeting and workshop opportunities.
+Fundraising began at the 2018 SLCF banquet in August, where $40,000 for the down payment was raised in one night by generous donors!
+Through a combination of rent, grants and community support, we hope to make this a sustainable project, benefitting the Seeley Lake community for decades to come.
+Fundraising continued at the 2019 SLCF annual banquet, where another $17,000 was raised to help with this project.

 Thank you to everyone who has contributed so far to creating a new home for SLCF!